bossanova808/MediaCopier/Readme.md

 (you can specify `both`, `tv`, or `movies`)

-The config files are inspected and then you will be interactively prompted about any new shows and movies that have been added to the library since the last update run.
+The config files are inspected, and then you will be interactively prompted about any new shows and movies that have been added to the library since the last update run.
 Just follow the prompts and add any new shows and movies you want to subscribe/copy since the last update.

-Then, it will do it's thing and you should see a whole bunch of stuff flowing past and then files copying.
+Then, it will do its thing, and you should see a bunch of stuff flowing past and then files copying.
 Fingers crossed, eh?

 ##### Finishing an update session

 Check everything copied ok to the destination drive/folders.
 If all looks as you expect, it's time to close off this session.
 MediaCopier has outputted some new config files in the `/results` folder.
 You need to manually copy these to the `/config` folder (replacing the old ones) - once you're happy all went well.
 These new config files record, say, that you are now up to S04E07...meaning next time you run an update, it only looks at new stuff.
 (NB You don't need to do this for an agogo session, see below).

 This step is not automated as we don't want to clobber your config in the event of an error.
-Also, sometimes your frend might drop off a hard drive for pick up later in the week - you can run an update immediately to do the bulk of the copying, then when your friend actually picks up the drive you can quickly run another update to pick up any last remaining new things that have landed in your library in the interim.
+Also, sometimes your friend might drop off a hard drive for pick-up later in the week - you can run an update immediately to do the bulk of the copying, then when your friend actually picks up the drive you can quickly run another update to pick up any last remaining new things that have landed in your library in the interim.
 In that case you'd move the new config files over after the last session of course.